How to Help Your Student Balance Work and School (Without Losing Their Mind)CollegiateParent

 The passport is your student’s official identification and will be needed to travel to their destination abroad and from country to country during their stay.
 Check out the U.S. Department of State’s Passport Page for instructions on how to apply for or renew a passport.

 A visa allows your student to live abroad for a specified period of time.
 Each country has a different application.
-Visit the U.S. Department of State’s website for a full list of countries that require visas and details on how to apply.
+Your student look at the website for the embassy or consulate of the country they're traveling to.
+Their study abroad program should be able to provide guidance.

 This universal card will help your student save money as they travel.
 With this card, they qualify for thousands of student discounts worldwide, along with other benefits like medical, emergency evacuation fees, and bankruptcy protection.
 Any full-time student may apply for a card by visiting the ISE Card website.